itu-tid/lecture-notes/Lectures/10-Backends-and-the-Parse-Platform.md

 ### Alternative 1

 One possible way to do that is to make another query to the Database for each chat.
-Since queries are async, this ends up in a monstrosity of `async/await` that if you can understand, then you will never be afraid of `async/await` ever again.

 In this solution, for each chat object retrieved by `find` we are making a new query to the DB to get the `fullName` for the corresponding `p2` user: